 Djent/mallcore act Omega Diatribe was formed by Gergo Hájer (guitar) and Ákos Szathmáry (bass) in 2008.
 A drummer left in 2010 and tracks were uploaded in 2012.
 The debut full-length demo Iapetus arrived in 2013.
 Drummer David left in 2014.
 Naturally, Kevin Talley joined.
 He appeared on the Abstract Ritual EP before the arrival of Tommy Kiss.
 Ear Records had signed the band in 2015 and re-issued Iapetus.
-The band’s first full-length album was issued by Metal Scrap.
+Metal Scrap issued the band’s first full-length album.
 The band toured Eastern Europe to support Trinity in the autumn of 2018.
+Kiss was replaced by Richard ‘Ricsi’ who had worked with the band before after the former left to focus on his other goals.
 In advance of the Metanoia album the Hungary-based band had a single called Parallel through Metal Scrap.
 Hungary-based band Omega Diatribe had a music video for Mirror Neuron from Metanoia in 2020.

 OMEGA DIATRIBE – TRINITY – METAL SCRAP

 It is not so much that Omega Diatribe is a bad band or its music is weak, but it is that the group is boring and its offering is mundane.
 It is amusing, in a way, that a band that has such distortion, guitars and grunting vocals can make so little impact.
 The group’s mid to slow-paced music is one culprit.
 The band’s love for nu/mall music, which they call groove metal, is another issue.
 By the way, who could remember when the inflection point was when nu-metal and mallcore bands shunning their style began instead calling themselves ‘groove metal’?